duncanD0ugh/CompSciWork/README.md

 Repository for course work

----Practical Data Science with Python---
+---The Entrepreneurial Process---

-- No tutorial or practical work of note (All material covered in assignments)
+- No tutorial or practical work